PaoloCanofari/Seeweb-IoT-Demo-project/README.md

 ### Collecting data from arduino through serial

 After assembling the circuit (available in `circuit/`) and uploading code to arduino, run the command `sudo pip install pyserial` to install necessary libraries on your system and launch the script `data_collector.py` using python3 interpreter.
 If the script reads arduino data without errors, you can start your astarte client.

+### Use our Grafana_based Dashboard Serivce

+We provide a dashboard service to display your data and device status in cool charts!

+#### Create panels in your Grafana admin panel

+Access to your Grafana admin panel using the url we'll provide (Astarte Datasource will already have been installed), and create a new **Dashboard**.
+You can now add new panels in your dashboard, choose Astarte Datasource and fill the query parameters with your Astarte data (realm path, device ID, interface, data path).
+Repeat this process for every panel.
+At this point it's necessary to create a new API token with viewer role(It will be shown only one time, so copy it somewhere).
+You can now access to our dashboard service url and set up your account dashboard and Devices!